HassanAbdullahHere/hassan-innovaxel-abdullah/README.md

 # hassan-innovaxel-abdullah
 🔗 URL Shortener API + UI – Innovaxel Assignment

-This is a complete URL shortening system built for the ASE - Python Specialist role at Innovaxel.
+This is a complete URL shortening system built for the ASE role at Innovaxel.
 It features a RESTful backend using Flask + MongoDB and an interactive single-page frontend built with HTML, CSS, and JavaScript.

 ⚙️ Tech Stack